dougc333/testLIB/README.md

-#TestLib
+# TestLib

-testing npm library framework js.
+Test npm framework for datascience stuff

+1) formatting data from csv to JSON.

 Some clarity on CJS and ESM.
 The website searches and YT content is outdated and most of it is non functional.